Michael Baidoo: Club career

-In June 2025, Baidoo joined Qatar Stars League club Umm Salal on a season-long loan deal.

 International career

 Baidoo was called up to a pair of 2015 African U-17 Championship qualification matches for the Ghana U17s, but did not make an appearance.
 He has won two caps for the Ghana U20s.

 Baidoo made his debut for the Ghana national team on 10 October 2024 in a Africa Cup of Nations qualifier against Sudan at the Accra Sports Stadium.
 He substituted Ibrahim Sulemana in the 80th minute of a 0–0 draw.